 Canisius College adheres to the College Entrance Examination Board’s Candidates’ Reply Date Agreement (CRDA).
 According to this policy students may submit their tuition (and housing) deposit upon receipt of their letter of acceptance or any time prior to and including May 1.
 The deposit is non-refundable after May 1.

 International candidates for undergraduate admission should submit a completed application and certified transcripts from all secondary schools or colleges attended.
 Transcripts not in English should be accompanied by a certified English translation.
-International students whose native language is not English, and/or students whose primary language of instruction is not English, are required to submit a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score.
+International students whose native language is not English, and/or students whose primary language of instruction is not English, are required to submit an English language proficiency document or score.
 All documents should be submitted to the Office of Undergraduate Admissions.

 In order to attend Canisius College, Canadian and other international students must receive a Certificate of Visa Eligibility (Form 1-20).
 This form is issued by Canisius College after the student has submitted proof of the student’s ability to meet all educational and living expenses for the entire period of study.
 The student must provide this proof by filling out the Canisius College International Student Certification of Finances form, which includes a budget worksheet to help the student determine the total educational expenses.
 This form must have enough funds listed (in U.S. dollars) and verified to cover the full amount of the student’s educational and living expenses.
 This form must be submitted to the Office of Admissions.